Power conferences: Scheduling and college football playoff

 Teams in the Power Four conferences play an eight or nine-game conference schedule, and play an additional three or four non-conference games to fill out their 12-game regular season schedule.
 (Note: Hawaii and teams that play at Hawaii are allowed to schedule a thirteenth regular-season game.)
-Teams from the Power Four and the Group of Five often play non-conference games against each other during the season, and sometimes also play against teams from the FCS, the lower tier of division one football.
+Teams from the Power Four and the Group of Six often play non-conference games against each other during the season, and sometimes also play against teams from the FCS, the lower tier of division one football.
 However, many coaches of power conference schools have argued that power conference schools should only be allowed to schedule games against other power conference schools.
 All Power Four conferences that require their members to schedule at least one power conference opponent in nonconference play consider Notre Dame to be a power conference opponent for such purposes; the Big Ten and SEC also count Army as such an opponent.
 Though not required to do so, all Power Four conferences hold conference championship games following the conclusion of the regular season and prior to the College Football Playoff.
 The power conferences previously each had two divisions and matched the winner of each division in the conference championship game, but all of the Power Four conferences have scrapped divisions, and conference championship games take place between the two highest-ranking teams.

 The College Football Playoff takes place after the conference championship games and contemporaneously with several other bowl games.
 Following several changes after the 2023 college football season, the playoff consists of 12 teams, with the top five conference champions receiving automatic bids to the playoffs.
 At least one Group of Five Conference will be awarded one of the automatic bids in each playoff.
 The College Football Playoff requires that a conference have at least eight teams in order to be eligible for an automatic qualifying bid, so the two-member Pac-12 (Note: The Pac-12 is set to expand to eight football-sponsoring members for the 2026 season with the addition of Boise State, Colorado State, Fresno State, San Diego State, Texas State, and Utah State.) is not eligible to receive an automatic bid.
 The four highest-ranked conference champions receive first-round byes, while the remaining eight teams play in the opening round of the playoffs at the home fields of the higher seeds.
 The "New Year's Six" bowls, which have held an important role in the college football postseason since before the establishment of the College Football Playoff, host the quarterfinals and semifinals on a rotating basis.
 The College Football Playoff National Championship, the final game of the College Football Playoff, is held at a separately determined neutral site.